daleathan/my-scripts/README.md

 (optional), notify-osd (optional)
 * **bin2text.py** - A silly little script that I wrote just for fun really.
 Does what it says on the tin. - Depends: python
+* **countdown.py** - A python script for those days that never seem to end.
+Feed it an end date and time and it will display a countdown in the console to that end time.
+It doesn't half make me feel better. ;) - Depends: python
 * **display-conf-tool.py** - This is a general pupose Tk gui frontend to xrandr.
 It can enable/disable displays, configure display resolutions, display mirroring and display positioning.
 It started out as a reimplementation of